 Use it when: you need high‑fidelity PBR textures, want to run or fine‑tune the model locally, or require open‑source flexibility.
 It’s excellent for character design, product prototyping and architectural models.
 Keep in mind that meshes remain dense and may need retopology.

-Hunyuan 3D Pro (3.0) – Standard, MultiView and Sketch
+Hunyuan 3D Pro (3.0) – Standard, MultiView, Sketch and Part

 The Pro family represents Tencent’s third‑generation model.
 It uses a 3D‑DiT hierarchical carving process that builds a coarse shape before adding fine details.
 Compared to previous versions, Pro models triple modeling accuracy and support resolutions up to 1536³ voxels.
 The interface lets you choose a polygon count – 50 k, 500 k or up to 1.5 M – depending on your quality needs